varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-2-uncertainty/games.md

-# Multiagent Reasoning and Game Thoery
+# Multiagent Reasoning and Game Theory
 Fill me in